Running Evaluations

 - Evaluate your system against the dataset using pydantic-evals.

-- Analyze the results in the Logfire Evals tab.
+- Analyze the results on the Logfire Evals: Datasets & Experiments page.

 - Improve your system and repeat.